GruiaChiscop/radio-browser-app/README.md

 # radio-browser-accessible-desktop-app

-A minimal radio player app that uses radio-browser.info's database
+A minimal radio player app that can stream any radio station from the radio-browser.info database